Quick Summary

 return decorator

-This code is actually a special function.
+This code is a special function.
 This function will create a custom decorator with the code required to create and validate tokens.
-Python provides a very amazing feature named function decorators.
-These function decorators allow very neat features for web development.
-In Flask, each view is considered as a function, and decorators are used for injecting additional functionality to one or more functions.
-In this case, the functionality handled by this custom decorator will be to create and validate tokens.
+Python provides an amazing feature called function decorators, which allows very neat features for web development.

 Creating routes for Users tables

 In this step, we will generate a route for allowing users to register for the Books API using their name and password.
-With this route, we will create a view to encrypt the user’s password, store the new user’s details into the database, and return a success message.
+With this route, we will create a view to encrypt the user’s password, store the new user’s details in the database, and return a success message.

 Copy Text